 *For more information on the FCC's Hearing Aid Compatibility Rating System, please visit http://www.fcc.gov/cgb/consumerfacts/hac_wireless.html

 **Mid-Rivers assigns each compliant handset a level of functionality based upon the company's assessment of two factors: price and operating features.
 Lower-priced handsets with fundamental capabilities are defined as "Basic."
-More advanced functions or functionality, such as the availability of a better-quality camera, higher MP capability or enhanced memory, together with a higher price, result in classifying a handset as "Intermediate."
-More expensive phones with the availability of wireless Internet capability or an operating system that supports advanced applications are defined as "Advanced."
+More advanced functions or functionality, such as the availability of a better-quality camera, enhanced memory, or entry-level smartphone functionality, together with a higher price, result in classifying a handset as "Intermediate."
+More expensive phones with the newest technology and/or functionality are defined as "Advanced."
+Classifications are reviewed periodically, and specific handsets may be subject to reclassification based upon the then-existing spectrum of relative functionalities.
+Mid-Rivers Wireless attempts to maintain a full selection of compliant handsets across all levels of functionality but may, from time to time, be unable to meet that goal due to limitations in the availability of handsets from suppliers.

 ***This phone has been tested and rated for use with hearing aids for some of the wireless technologies that it uses.
 However, there may be some newer wireless technologies used in this phone that have not been tested yet for use with hearing aids.
 It is important to try the different features of this phone thoroughly and in different locations, using your hearing aid or cochlear implant, to determine if you hear any interfering noise.
 Consult your service provider or the manufacturer of this phone for information on hearing aid compatibility.
 If you have questions about return or exchange policies, consult your service provider or phone retailer.